espalinha/ML-NN-IMPLEMENTATION/README.md

 # Linear Algebra
 We will make a C++ linear algebra library, to do this we will use the book: "Matrix Computations, Gene Golub".

+The linear algebra is done in two parts, the API written in C++ and the implementation written in Fortran 90 and CUDA.
+# Test Cases
+The test cases will be done with the books: "Deep Learning With Python, François Chollet" and "Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow, Aurélien Géron"

+# Plotting
+For plotting, this lib will use the ROOT library, from CERN, https://root.cern/